southern-cross-ai/AmplifyAI/MeetingLog/GroupMeetingLog/sprint 2 - week 1.md

 - [x] Organize team responsibilities for refactoring and integration
 - [x] Test rendering of .html pages using Jekyll layout system

+## 🔄 4.
+Looking Ahead
+- In the next stage, we will begin refining page styles and cleaning up the Jekyll directory structure.
+- If the rendering and integration tests are successful, we will prepare to deploy the site to GitHub Pages for preview and validation.

 ---

 **Prepared by**: Yuhang Chen